AdaCore/spark2014/docs/ug/en/source/how_to_write_loop_invariants.rst

 * without :ref:`loop invariants` or :ref:`loop variants`,
 * that declare no local variables, or only variables of scalar type.

+In addition, |GNATprove| always unrolls loops of the form ``for J in 1 ..
+1 loop`` that don't have a :ref:`loop invariants` or :ref:`loop variants`, even when they declare local variables of non-scalar type.
+This special form of loop is used to simulate forward gotos by using exit statements instead.

-As a result, |GNATprove| conveys the exact meaning of the loop to provers, without requiring a loop invariant.
+As a result of unrolling, |GNATprove| conveys the exact meaning of the loop to provers, without requiring a loop invariant.
 While this is quite powerful, it is best applied to loops where the body of the loop is small, otherwise the unrolling may lead to complex formulas that provers cannot prove.

 For example, consider the subprograms ``Init`` and ``Sum`` below: